 The Council is an important local employer and values the contributions of its workforce.
 Information is collected and monitored by Personnel to ensure fairness at all stages of recruitment and employment.
 Information is also collected from regular staff surveys to help the Council understand and address any staff issues or concerns related to equality.

-The Council had corporate equality objectives for 2015-16.
+The Council had three corporate equality objectives for 2016-17.
 These objectives were identifed from local statistical data, feedback from partner organsiations, customers and staff.
-Progress toward acheiving these objectives is regularly monitored by the Equality & Diversity Steering Group and reported to the Council Management Team.
-Background information and progress notes against a set of milestones for each objective are set out in the Corporate Equality Objectives 2015-16 Report.
-Both existing objectives will be retained for 2016-17 and a new one has been proposed.
+Progress toward acheiving these objectives is regularly monitored.
+Background information and progress notes against a set of milestones for each objective are set out in the Corporate Equality Objectives 2016-2017 Summary Report .
+One existing objective will be retained for 2017-18.

 The Council works closely with many other service providers, both voluntary and public, across the Borough to understand the needs of service users from minority or marginalised groups.
 Sharing knowledge and experiences with partners improves understanding among local service providers of the needs of local people.

 The resources below provide additional sources of information for understanding the needs of people based on individual characteristics such as age, disability and race, and contact details for local support offered.
 Equality Impact Assessments

 The Council tries to understand the diverse needs of its staff and customers when developing and implementing policies and strategies and when making key decisions.
 To do this, equality impact assessments (EIAs) are valuable tools to help understand the affect these may have on different groups of people and to help us ensure no discrimination is taking place.
 The Council uses EIAs during the development stage of new policies and strategies, when considering significant changes to existing policies and strategies and when considering financial decisions.